PARETO PRINCIPLE & ANALYSIS

 The Pareto principle phenomenon is that you can often attribute 80% of something to 20% of a population or set of inputs.
 The Pareto principle was first observed by Vilfredo Pareto, a 19th Century Italian economist, who discovered that 20% of the population owned 80% of the land in Italy, and also, in his garden, just 20% of the peapods accounted for 80% of the harvested peas.

 The Pareto principle has since become an important principle in business since it is a simple and natural forcing function to prioritize effort.
-You should prioritize that 20 % of customers that make up 80% of your profits.
-You should focus on improving that 20 % of products that make up 80% of your sales.
+You should prioritize the 20 % of customers who make up 80% of your profits.
+You should focus on improving the 20 % of products that make up 80% of your sales.
 You should better understand the 20% of effort that typically creates 80% of the value in a project.

 How do you create a Pareto analysis?